/WE DEFINE TECHNOLOGIES

 SECO/LAB®are the quick and professional technological tests, and their conclusions help in development and optimization of processes, which is indispensable if we want to win with use of advanced technology, not the price.

 The unique properties of graphene are known in theory since the fifties of the 20th century.
 However, the practical breakthrough in works on that two-dimensional structure consisting of carbon atoms took place as late as in the 21st century.
 Its properties are the object of interest of the numerous industry branches.
 Graphene has good heat and electricity conductivity, may store the renewable energy, and has the potential to replace the silicon.
 Unfortunately its production was quite expensive.

 There are two basic directions to follow.
 The first one is continuous improvement of manufacturing technology by the structural improvements and optimization of the process itself (obtaining of graphene of better properties while increasing the manufacturing efficiency, adapted to the market needs).
-Another one is development of graphene-based technologies.
-Even now it is possible to try to use the obtained graphene for general sensorics, especially for ultra-sensitive positioning sensors, based upon Hall phenomena (so called Hall generators).
-Moreover graphene manufactured with use of SECO/WARWICK devices may be in a few years used in industrial scale in electronic, power generation, photovoltaic, and plastic industries.
+Another one is the development of graphene-based technologies.
+Even now it is possible to try to use the obtained graphene for general sensorics, especially for ultra-sensitive positioning sensors, based on Hall phenomena (so-called Hall generators).
+Moreover, graphene manufactured with the use of SECO/WARWICK devices may be in a few years used in industrial scale in electronic, power generation, photovoltaic, and plastic industries.

 It is a new era of work with SECO/WARWICK devices – the interaction era.
 Implementation of the virtual technologies into our production process, operation of solutions, or servicing of SECO/WARWICK devices is already a fact.

 It is hard to call SECO/LENS the glasses, although worn on the head, as this magical band is a series of sensors, display, and data processor in one.
 SECO/LENS may, among other things, put the previously prepared 3D model of the device onto its actual image.